- Understanding Chronic Kidney Disease

 Starting at-home hemodialysis

-- Complete training from your at-home dialysis nurse—along with your care partner (family member or close friend), lasting anywhere from 4–8 weeks
+- Complete training from your home therapies nurse—along with your care partner (family member or close friend), lasting anywhere from 4–8 weeks

-- A full commitment to treatment times—following the schedule your doctor prescribes
+- Commit fully to treatment times—following the schedule your doctor prescribes

 - Efficient water and electrical systems—a tech team will be sent to check them in advance